This article is dedicated to all the weird ones out there ✊

-Maybe my Dad chose it for me because it’s the cheapest one a kid can first get into.
+Maybe my Dad chose it for me because it’s the cheapest sport a kid can get into.

 I started to get nervous.
-I’d never played soccer in my life.
+I had never played soccer in my life.

 I got out of the car and started to walk down to the field.
-I looked around for someone who I could kick a ball back and forth with but everyone was already in a small group or with a partner.
+I looked around for someone with who I could kick a ball back and forth but everyone was already with a partner.

 Just as I was about to start kicking around a ball by myself two boys about my age started to walk towards me.
-I was excited because I didn’t really want to be the only one kicking around a soccer ball by themselves.
+I was excited because I didn’t want to be the only one kicking around a soccer ball by myself.

-The two kids stood in front of me and kind of looked at me for what felt like an eternity but it must have been about five to ten seconds.
+The two kids stood in front of me and looked at me confused.

 “Look at this weirdo.
 He’s got his shirt tucked into his shorts and his shin guards on the outside of his socks.”

 Yup, it was official.
-I was the “weird” kid at soccer practice.
-Apparently it was weird to tuck your shirt into your shorts or wear your shin guards on the outside of your socks. #butiownedit
+I was the “weird one” at soccer practice.
+Apparently, it was weird to tuck your shirt into your shorts or wear your shin guards on the outside of your socks. #butiownedit

 Needless to say, my soccer career ended that day.
 I walked back to the car and told my dad I didn’t want to play anymore.
-I can’t remember the exact reason I gave my dad (if you’re reading Pops please chime in) for quitting my first organized sports experience in roughly 10 minutes but never-the-less it was over before it really began.
+I can’t remember the exact reason I gave my Dad for quitting my first organized sports experience in 10 minutes but never-the-less it was over before it began.